Using Xbox Game Pass? Here are the 15 games to download now

 Injustice 2

-If you’re looking for a fighting game that lets Batman beat up Superman — oh, and Hellboy, Sub-Zero and the Ninja Turtles, too — Injustice 2 is for you.
-This DC comics brawler is one of the best in its genre, offering explosive combat that’s inviting for newcomers but has plenty of tactical depth for competitive players.
-The game’s cinematic story mode is essentially a playable superhero blockbuster, with gorgeous movie-like cutscenes that seamlessly transition into in-game battles as Batman and crew take on a Superman gone bad.
-And with a stacked roster that includes the likes of Supergirl, Poison Ivy, Harley Quinn, The Joker and Green Lantern and a few surprise guests, you and your friends can easily lose hours putting together your favorite comic book dream matches.
+If you’re looking for a fighting game that lets Batman beat up Superman — oh, and Hellboy, Sub-Zero and the Ninja Turtles too — Injustice 2 is for you.
+This DC Comics brawler is one of the best in its genre, offering explosive combat that’s inviting for newcomers but has plenty of tactical depth for competitive players.
+The game’s cinematic story mode is essentially a playable superhero blockbuster, with gorgeous movie-like cut scenes that seamlessly transition into in-game battles as Batman and crew take on a Superman gone bad.
+And with a stacked roster that includes the likes of Supergirl, Poison Ivy, Harley Quinn, the Joker and Green Lantern, plus a few surprise guests, you and your friends can easily lose hours putting together your favorite comic book dream matches.

 Available on: console, cloud